Joint Combat Aircraft: Technology transfer

 The UK has invested GBP £1.08 billion in development funding for the JSF.
 Britain has also worked for five years for an ITAR waiver to allow greater technology transfer associated with the project.
 The effort, backed by the Bush administration, has been repeatedly blocked by US Congressman Henry Hyde because of his concern about potential technology transfer to third countries.
 On Friday 27 May 2006 President Bush and Prime Minister Tony Blair issued a joint statement which announced "both governments agree that the UK will have the ability to successfully operate, upgrade, employ, and maintain the Joint Strike Fighter such that the UK retains operational sovereignty over the aircraft."

 In February 2006 the chairman of the Commons Defence Select Committee stated that unless the UK got "all the information and technology it requires to maintain and upgrade the aircraft independently.... [it] might have to consider whether to continue in the programme.
 Lord Drayson, Minister for Defence Procurement, while on a government visit to Washington to speak to members of Congress stated "We do expect [the software] technology transfer to take place.
 But if it does not take place we will not be able to purchase these aircraft", and has mentioned that there is a 'plan B' if the deal falls through.
-A suggested likely option was the development of a navalised Typhoon.
-Mike Turner has said it was not what he recommend, but "as Lord Drayson has made clear, there needs to be a fall-back in case something goes wrong."
+Mike Turner (then-chairman of BAE systems) testified to the Commons Defence Select Committee that a feasible non-US alternative would be the development of a navalised Eurofighter Typhoon, recommending that the Joint Strike Fighter would be preferable but a navalised Typhoon could be a fall-back if the JSF program failed.

+On 12 December 2006 the Memorandum of Understanding (MOU) for the next phase of the JSF programme was signed by Lord Drayson (as Minister for Defence Procurement), following a meeting with the US Deputy Secretary of Defense Gordon England.
+Lord Drayson said that he received necessary (for the purpose of operational sovereignty) assurances from the US on technology transfer to allow him to sign the MOU and thus for the UK to continue with the programme.
+The (UK) Ministry of Defence later clarified to the Commons Defence Select committee that "specific assurances provided by the US [about technology transfer] are contained in a separate highly classified bilateral supplement to the MOU".